-- practising exam style revision questions and comparing with the solutions
+- Practising exam style revision questions and comparing with solutions

-Summative: Feedback on assessed quizzes available after the test submission period.
+Summative: Feedback on assessed online tests available after the test submission period.

-Your examination marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners meeting in June/July.
+Your examination marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Boards of Examiners meeting in January/February.
 Generic feedback will be made available on Learn.
-Students have the opportunity to view their examination scripts.
+Students have the opportunity to view their examination scripts via Turnitin.

 ||Hours & Minutes